-- Individual stars / stickers / smiley faces /marbles in a jar - Show rest of class - Send children to other staff to share their achievement - Send children to the Headteacher to receive a golden sticker and praise. - Talk to parents and/or write a note in the home reading record - Individual behaviour charts to monitor good behaviour - School Reward System builds to a whole school treat - Certificates (see below)
+- Individual stars / stickers / smiley faces /marbles in a jar - · Show rest of class - · Send children to other staff to share their achievement - Send children to the Headteacher to receive a golden sticker and praise. - Talk to parents and/or write a note in the home reading record - Individual behaviour charts to monitor good behaviour - School Reward System builds to a whole school treat - Children receive a Headteacher's golden sticker and time in the yurt with a hot chocolate drink on Friday afternoon

+Certificates (see below)

 Certificates: each class from Reception to Year 4 will award a Star of the Week certificate to a child who has followed the Rothbury Rules exceptionally well during the week or who has made a significant improvement towards achieving these.
-A lunchtime star of the week will also be awarded for amazing manners and fabulous behaviour in the dining hall, chosen by the lunchtime supervisors.
+A lunchtime star of the week will be awarded for amazing manners and fabulous behaviour in the dining hall, chosen by the lunchtime supervisors.